Does writing a personal statement scare you?

 Here’s how you can start brainstorming ideas:

-- Write all the personal statement prompts and requirements for each graduate school, and organize this information in a chart, table, a spreadsheet, a list etc.
+- Write all the personal statement prompts and requirements for each graduate school, and organize this information in a chart, table, spreadsheet, list, etc.

 - Start writing down ideas that relate to each writing prompt.
 You can do this one at a time for each prompt or have a general brainstorm session and categorize your ideas.
 Some ideas will relate to many writing prompts.